 Our common shares are divided into Class A common shares and Class B common shares.
 Holders of Class A common shares are entitled to one vote per share, while holders of Class B common shares are entitled to ten votes per share.
 Holders of our Class B common shares may choose to convert their Class B common shares into the same number of Class A common shares at any time.
-See "Item 10.B-Additional Information-Memorandum and Articles of Association-Common Shares" for a more detailed description of our Class A common shares and Class B common shares.
+See "Item 10.B.-Additional Information-Memorandum and Articles of Association-Common Shares" for a more detailed description of our Class A common shares and Class B common shares.

-To our knowledge, 44,598,446 of our Class A common shares were held by one record holder in the United States, which was JPMorgan Chase Bank, N.A., the depositary of our ADS program as of June 20, 2012.
+To our knowledge, as of June 21, 2013, 68,350,228 of our Class A common shares were held by one record holder in the United States, which was JPMorgan Chase Bank, N.A., the depositary of our ADS program.
 The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our Class A common shares in the United States.

-For the restricted Class A common shares granted to our directors, officers, employees and consultants, please refer to "Item 6.
-Directors, Senior Management and Employees-Compensation of Directors and Executive Officers."
+For the restricted Class A common shares granted to our directors, officers, employees and consultants, please refer to "Item 6.B.-Directors, Senior Management and Employees-Compensation-Share Incentive Plan."